As tough as they come

-Family-friendly crossover SUV’s have become a hot trend in recent years and for good reason- they are affordable and reliable and can easily accommodate the whole family but this means that there’s a small segment in the market that’s being pushed aside.
+Family-friendly crossover SUV’s have become a hot trend in recent years and for good reason- they are affordable, reliable and can easily accommodate the whole family but this means that there’s a small segment in the market that’s being pushed aside.
 That is the more robust and rowdy SUV’s that don’t shy away from any obstacle that isn’t family-friendly or in a controlled environment.
 Threatened with extinction, the Mitsubishi Pajero is one of the last surviving ‘gritty SUV’s’ and is holding up the metaphorical flag proudly.
-With many Dakar titles and accolades to their name, I think they are a great representative of this off-roading go-getter.
+With many Dakar titles and accolades to their name, I think they are a great representative of this off-roading.

-What makes it unique is the fact that it is a resilient SUV but a SUV for the family nonetheless.
-It’s feral and untamed which means the family can go and have a holiday in the most secluded and wildest destinations around.
+What makes it unique is the fact that it is a resilient SUV but a vehicle for the family nonetheless.
+It’s feral and untamed which mean the family can go and have a holiday in the most secluded and wildest destinations around.
 Available in a Short Wheel and Long Wheel Base, the Pajero gives clients the opportunity to choose between a 5-seater and a 7-seater but it still houses a hearty engine with a ridicules amount of horses under the hood to drag its boxy body where you want it to go.
 If you’re looking for an unrefined and rowdy family car (and no that’s not a paradox), the Mitsubishi Pajero is the vehicle for you.

 The touchscreen infotainment system although a bit old-fashioned, it’s still rather easy to use and is equipped with Bluetooth Connectivity with Hands-free Voice Control, a , CD and MP3 player, a USB and accessory socket and a Rockford Fosgate Sound System.
-For your convenience, the Pajero also has a rearview camera, automatic air conditioning in the front, manual air conditioning in the rear, Rear Park Distance Control and smart electric windows with an anti-trapping function, All Windows Auto Up/Down as well as a Key-off Timer.
+For your convenience, the Pajero also has a rear view camera, automatic air conditioning in the front, manual air conditioning in the rear, Rear Park Distance Control and smart electric windows with an anti-trapping function, All Windows Auto Up/Down as well as a Key-off Timer.
 Safety features such as 6 Airbags (Driver, Passenger, Seat and Side Curtains), RISE (Reinforced Impact Safety Evolution) RI Body Construction, Active Stability and Traction Control, ABS (Anti-lock Braking System), EBD (Electronic Brake-force Distribution), BAS (Brake Assist System, an alarm and engine immobilizer, Keyless Entry with Central Locking and ISOFIX child seat anchorage have all been included to provide you with a safe journey, no matter where you might find yourself.

 This 3.2-litre DOHC Intercooled Turbocharged engine produces 140kW of power and 441Nm of torque which it utilizes every drop off to provide its clients with a strong and willing vehicle that is more than capable.
 Although not ideally suited, the Pajero can be used for day-to-day driving in the city thanks to factors such as the impressive ground clearance and accurate steering means it will do well in these environments as well.